Priyangsudas/PriyangsuDas/README.md

 My self Priyangsu Das.
-Currently I am studying in B.Tech honours on Computer Science and Engineering from University of Engineering and Managemt.
+Currently I am studying in B.Tech honours on Computer Science and Engineering from University of Engineering and Management.
 <br>
 I have skills on Programming Language like C,C++,CoreJava,Python and also know in wb development domain HTML, CSS, Javascript, PHP, Mysql.
 <br>